 Marketing and Communications Executive – Hilton

 You will be responsible for the development of the marketing plan and activities to increase brand awareness, communicate promotions to target markets and address our hotels' business needs.
-Must be educated to college level and have experience in a similar marketing role.
+Must be educated to college level and have experience in a similar role.

 Marketing Manager – CarNext Door